PhonePe/drove-orchestrator/docs/docs/cluster/setup/planning.md

 ### Gateways

 - **Container Networking**:  It is recommended to use Port forwarding based container networking if you choose to use Drove Gateways to route application traffic
-- **Load balancing**: Gateways use Nginx as a web server and can use many different approaches to load balancing among multiple gateway nodes.
+- **Load balancing**: Gateways can use NGINX or HAProxy and can use many different approaches to load balancing among multiple gateway nodes.
 Some examples include:
     - ***DNS Load balancing***: Multiple gateway IP's can be added as A records to the virtual host domain to let clients use round-robin DNS and split load across gateway nodes
     - ***Anycast/Network Load balancing***: If any sort of anycast/network load balancing functionality is available in your network, it can be used to split traffic across gateway nodes
-- **High Availability and Scaling**: Many different methods are available to achieve high availability and scale NGINX.
-Any method can be used by adequately modifying the template used by Gateway to render Nginx configuration.
+- **High Availability and Scaling**: Many different methods are available to achieve high availability and scale the proxy tier (NGINX/HAProxy).
+Any method can be used by adequately modifying the template used by Gateway to render proxy configuration.